AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Adding a video with custom metadata generated upon upload to a page displays an error about unknown namespace, even if the namespace is registered (CQ-4331471).

+* In [!DNL Assets] if [!DNL Launcher] is disabled then metadata writeback does not work when triggered manually (CQ-4329082).

 ### [!DNL Dynamic Media] {#dynamic-media-65110}